 - Hops help stimulate scalp circulation which helps with hair loss

-- 1 bag is enough for 3 - 4 rinses
+- 1 bag contains about 1 cup of tea, enough for at least 4 - 8 hair rinses

 How to Use